adrianh-za/go-simple-speedtest/README.md

 # go-simple-speedtest
-Library written in Go to perform simple file download to determine download speed.
+Program written in Go to perform simple file download to calculate download speed.

-Everytime the program is executed, it appends the download data to a file (speedtest.txt) in CSV format.
+When the program is executed, it appends the download data to a file (speedtest.csv) in CSV format.

-The CSV colum data is
+The CSV column data is:
 * time of file download
 * total bytes downloaded
 * total megabytes downloaded